 Increasing welder productivity

 Overestimating welding arc-on time is a common mistake.
-Manufacturing operations may be surprised to discover that the average arc-on time in a semi-automatic welding operation is only 10 to 12 percent.
+Manufacturing operations may be surprised to discover that the average arc-on time in a semi-automatic welding operation is only 10-12%.

-When companies aren’t thinking about how to improve arc-on time, they’re missing out on key ways to improve throughput and the bottom line.
+If companies aren’t thinking about how to improve arc-on time, they’re missing out on ways to improve throughput and the bottom line.
 Welding arc-on time directly affects how many parts go out the door each day.

-The arc-on time metric does not include the time spent on part fit-up, prepping the material for welding, or post-weld cleaning or grinding, but these are steps that can add significant time to the overall process.
-It’s important to consider the activities performed before and after the weld — and not just during the welding itself — to find ways to improve arc-on time.
+The arc-on time metric doesn't include the time spent on part fit-up, prepping the material for welding, or post-weld cleaning or grinding, but these are steps that can add significant time to the overall process.
+It’s important to consider the activities performed before and after the weld to find ways to improve arc-on time.

 Learn some tips on how to increase throughput in manufacturing applications that use gas metal arc welding (GMAW).